Native American Alumni of Harvard University Board of Directors

 Emily Van Dyke, AB '03, MPH '09

-Noah Cominsky is an enrolled member of the Fond du Lac Band of Lake Superior Chippewa, and he is currently based in Chicago, IL.
-While a student at Harvard, he studied a joint-concentration of Government and the Studies of Women, Gender, and Sexuality and served as President of Native Americans at Harvard College (NAHC), along with working with the Undergraduate Minority Recruitment Program (UMRP) in the Admissions Office.
-As a recent graduate, he is eager to serve on NAAHU's Board, hoping to strengthen NAAHU's relationship with current Indigenous students on campus.
+Noah Cominsky is a graduate of Harvard College, Class of 2020.
+He is Ojibwe from the Fond du Lac Band of Lake Superior Chippewa and is originally from a suburb of Cleveland, Ohio.
+He now lives in Chicago, IL.
+At Harvard, he studied a joint-concentration of Government and the Studies of Women, Gender, and Sexuality and served as the President of Native Americans at Harvard College (NAHC) from 2018-2019, along with working with the Undergraduate Minority Recruitment Program (UMRP) in the Admissions Office for four years.
+As a recent graduate, he is hoping to serve on NAAHU's Board, as he believes his recent connections with current students could be beneficial in strengthening NAAHU's relationship with students on campus.
+Specifically, he hopes to help create a more formal mentorship program and provide more direct support to current Indigenous students at Harvard through NAAHU.

 John P. LaVelle is an enrolled member of the Santee Sioux Nation and a Professor of Law and Regents’ Lecturer at the University of New Mexico School of Law.
 He currently serves as Director of the UNM Law and Indigenous Peoples Program and Co-Chair of the UNM Native American Faculty Council.
 He received his college degree from Harvard University in 1987 and his law degree from the University of California, Berkeley, School of Law in 1990.
 Professor LaVelle served on the executive editorial board for the 2005 and 2012 editions of Cohen’s Handbook of Federal Indian Law, the comprehensive treatise in the field of Indian law.
 He chaired the Association of American Law Schools Section on Indian Nations and Indigenous Peoples during 2018-2019, and continues to serve as a member of the section’s executive committee.
 Professor LaVelle also is an Associate Justice of the Santee Sioux Nation Supreme Court, his tribe’s highest judicial tribunal.
 He resides in Albuquerque with his husband Monte Deer Carden, an artist, actor, and enrolled citizen of the Muscogee (Creek) Nation.